keeganmjgreen/3D-Printed-Sensors-Development-Platform/Introduction.md

 <img src="https://raw.githubusercontent.com/keeganmjgreen/3D-Printed-Sensors-Manual-Demo/main/img/ANSI_Notice_Header_-_1998.svg" alt="Notice" style="zoom:25%;" />

-This symbol indicates that damage to property may occur if the provided percautions are not taken.
+This symbol indicates that damage to property may occur if the provided precautions are not taken.

 <img src="https://raw.githubusercontent.com/keeganmjgreen/3D-Printed-Sensors-Manual-Demo/main/img/ANSI_Caution_Header_-_1998.svg" alt="Notice" style="zoom:25%;" />

-This symbol indicates that minor injuries may occur if the provided percautions are not taken.
+This symbol indicates that minor injuries may occur if the provided precautions are not taken.

 <img src="https://raw.githubusercontent.com/keeganmjgreen/3D-Printed-Sensors-Manual-Demo/main/img/ANSI_Danger_Header_-_1998.svg" alt="Notice" style="zoom:25%;" />

-This symbol indicates a high probability that major injury or death may occur if the provided percautions are not adhered to.
+This symbol indicates a high probability that major injury or death may occur if the provided precautions are not adhered to.

 <img src="https://raw.githubusercontent.com/keeganmjgreen/3D-Printed-Sensors-Manual-Demo/main/img/Warning-Sign.jpg" style="zoom:50%;" />